Back

-Play is a fundamental part of your child’s growth.
-Through play, your child learns to communicate, share ideas, express feelings, and understand others — not just with words, but through their actions and expressions.
-It also allows children to develop an interest in future careers or hobbies, but the best part?
-You can do it together.
+Play is a fundamental part of every child’s growth.
+Through play, children learn to communicate, share ideas, express feelings, and understand others — not just through words but through actions and expressions.
+Play also allows children to develop interests that may become future careers or hobbies.
+The best part?
+Families can enjoy these activities together.

-We’ve created a list of 20 fun activities for kids with autism, all of which are meant to support your child’s development.
+Here’s a list of 20 fun activities for kids with autism, all designed to support development while creating meaningful family moments.

 Let’s play!